 - Supporting documentation

-The finding of the Sexual Harassment Officer does not in any way affect the complainant's right to pursue a sexual harassment complaint with any appropriate state or federal authority.
+The finding of the Investigator does not in any way affect the complainant’s right to pursue a sexual harassment complaint with any appropriate state or federal authority.

 Possible determinations include, but are not limited to: a substantiated complaint, an unsubstantiated complaint, or a knowingly false claim.